 Element panel

 When you select an element in the canvas or element tree, the element panel displays configuration options for that specific element.
-The panel has three primary tabs:
+The panel has three tabs:

 1. 1